RokiSeydi/pea-mph-imperial/README.md

-# Pea - AI Health Coordinator & Care Team Platform
+# Pea - AI Mentorship Coordinator & Specialist Team Platform

-An intelligent health support platform that connects students with AI-powered healthcare specialists.
-Pea acts as a triage coordinator, understanding your health concerns and assembling a personalized care team of AI specialists trained on real provider expertise.
+An intelligent mentorship platform that connects medical students with AI-powered healthcare specialists.
+Pea acts as a personal mentor coordinator, understanding your needs and assembling a personalized team of AI specialists trained on real provider expertise.

 ## 🌟 Features

 ### Core Functionality

-- **Intelligent Triage**: Pea analyzes conversations to understand health concerns and emotional state
+- **Intelligent Matching**: Pea analyzes conversations to understand your background, interests, and values
-- **Dynamic Care Team Recommendations**: AI recommends 2-3 relevant specialists based on conversation context
+- **Dynamic Specialist Recommendations**: AI recommends 2-3 relevant specialists based on conversation context
 - **Persistent Conversations**: All chats saved to Redis with 7-day retention
 - **Context Sharing**: Specialists receive conversation history from Pea (no need to repeat yourself)
 - **Multi-line Messages**: Shift+Enter for new lines, Enter to send